 Ransomware isn't just affecting small businesses.
 Large enterprise organizations are constantly being targeted by hackers.
 A 2016 study by Malwarebytes found that 40% of companies were attacked by Ransomware.
-Some of the more notable businesses hit recently by WannaCry include FedEx, Nissan, Hitachi, Renault and NHS.
+Some of the more notable businesses hit recently by WannaCry include FedEx, Nissan, Hitachi, Renault, and NHS.
 While Ransomware may not be 100% avoidable, there ..[Read more]

-LOCAL APPLICATION DEVELOPMENT COMPANY HOSTS EDUCATIONAL NETWORKING EVENT AT BRAND-NEW TOPGOLF IN CHARLOTTE Complimentary Lunch and 2-Hours of Golfing for Charlotte Business Executives Charlotte, NC—Jun 14, 2017 — Biz Technology Solutions (BTS), local full-service technology company, treats local Charlotte business executives to golf and lunch at TopGolf located at 8024 Savoy Corporate Drive in ..[Read more]
+LOCAL APPLICATION DEVELOPMENT COMPANY HOSTS EDUCATIONAL NETWORKING EVENT AT BRAND-NEW TOPGOLF IN CHARLOTTE Complimentary Lunch and 2-Hours of Golfing for Charlotte Business Executives Charlotte, NC—Jun 14, 2017 — Biz Technology Solutions (BTS), a local full-service technology company, treats local Charlotte business executives to golf and lunch at TopGolf located at 8024 Savoy Corporate Drive ..[Read more]

 Biz Technology Solutions, Inc. Partners with Local Growth Specialist to Host Seminar on How to Never Hire a Dud